corda/corda/docs/source/design/corda-gradle-plugin-v2/cordapp-v2.md

         - to include the `jar-signer` plugin and sign the JAR.
         - to configure the components or Corda that are required.

+### Requirements
+ - All corda and corda transitive dependencies must be explicitly excluded from the ``secure-dependencies`` file.
+ - The plugin must set the corda components to what is required based on the type of CorDapp
+ - The plugin must set the default corda dev signing key.

 ## Changes from the current version.